michaelginalick/saml-parser/README.md

 instance.sso_target_url
 instance.xml_document
 ```
-Note you may pass an optional digest algorithm as a second parameter in the form of a hash
-with a key of `digest_algorithm`.
-The value you pass must be included in the following options
-`MD4 MD5 RIPEMD160 SHA1 SHA224 SHA256 SHA384 SHA512`.
-It will default to `SHA256` if nothing is passed.
+Note you must pass an instance of a `SamlBuilder` object.
+This class uses the builder pattern allowing you to set various attributes on the object.
+You may also use the `with_all_defaults` to use all default values.